The weather

 Sunday: calm returns

 The weather will be much calmer on the last day of the weekend.
 It will be a day marked by calm and sunshine in most regions.
-In the morning, there will be some fog or low clouds, especially in inland valleys.
-In the afternoon, dark clouds will again grow in mountainous areas, but will only leave a few patchy, light showers in parts of the Pyrenees and Pre-Pyrenees.
-Some are not ruled out in the inland mountains of the northeast, especially between the Transversal mountain range and Montseny.
-In any case, they would be anecdotal.
+Tomorrow will bring some fog or low clouds, especially in inland valleys.
+In the afternoon, dark clouds will again gather in mountainous areas, but will only leave a few patchy, light showers in parts of the Pyrenees and Pre-Pyrenees.
+Some showers are not ruled out in the inland mountains of the northeast, especially between the Transversal mountain range and the Montseny mountain range, as well as in Els Ports.
+In any case, these would be occasional, while storms with a bit more impact could arrive later in the Lleida Pyrenees.

 Small nuances in a context of calm, nothing like the strong storms of Saturday.
-Minimum temperatures will drop, and the night will be cooler and generally conducive to sleeping.
-Only slightly tropical lows—above 20°C—will be recorded near the sea.
-Maximum temperatures will rise everywhere, and there will be heat without extremes, with many temperatures between 26°C and 32°C. The increase could be very pronounced in inland areas, with temperatures exceeding 5°C compared to Saturday.
+Minimum temperatures have dropped sharply, and the night has been very cool and allowed good sleep everywhere.
+Maximum temperatures will rise everywhere, with mild warmth and many temperatures between 26°C and 32°C. The increase could be very pronounced in inland areas, with temperatures exceeding 5°C compared to Saturday.
 The north wind will blow moderately in the early morning and early morning in the northern Empordà region.

 Forecast map for this Sunday afternoon.